Stanisława Błażków Kennedy

 Stalin had a reason for keeping non-combatant Polish citizens alive a while longer: They were to populate the thousands of forced-labour facilities set up as part of his rolling Five-Year plans to transform the Soviet Union into an industrial power.

 The NKVD organised four sets of forced removals of Polish citizens.
-The Błażków family fell into the first wave of of primarily former soldiers who had fought in the Polish-Soviet War of 1919-1921, and their families.2 The operation included younger families who had nothing to do with that war but who had taken up farming in eastern Poland.
+The Błażków family fell into the first wave of of primarily former soldiers, who had fought in the 1919-1921 Polish-Soviet War, and their families.2 The operation included younger families who had nothing to do with that war but who had taken up farming in eastern Poland.

 Stalin stopped emptying Poland of its citizenry only when the Germans started pushing the Russians from eastern Poland on 22 June 1941.

-The first three groups—each of more than 200,000—in February, April and June 1940, were usually sent to forced-labour facilities where adults and teenagers cut timber for the expanding Soviet railway network.
+The first three groups—each of more than 200,000—in February, April and June 1940, went to forced-labour facilities to cut timber for the expanding Soviet railway network.
 The last set of civilian evictions in June 1941 included family members of those who disappeared before February 1940, and few travelled past Kazakhstan.

 Stalin stopped emptying Poland of its citizenry only when the Germans started pushing the Russians from eastern Poland on 22 June 1941.
 When Hitler turned enemy, Stalin found another use for the Poles already on his soil and arranged with Polish Prime Minister General Władysław Sikorski to ‘amnesty’ them so they would form a Polish army on Russian soil and bolster the Red Army frontline.

 Stasia recalls their accommodation in the NKVD forced-labour facility as a room with a dirt floor, and being grateful that their mother had packed duvets and bags of flour.
 Stasia’s sense of responsibility emerged after the flour ran out.
-The meagre rations earned by her parents and Władysław cutting wood became the family’s only food and she wanted to help.
+She tried to augment the meagre rations earned by her parents and Władysław in the forest:

 “I used to go and stand in the queue to see if I could get some bread but by the time I got there, the lady said, ‘It’s gone.’”